Standard library only; Python 3.10+ recommended.

 Common Mistakes

-Should I use Python's built-in rotation or rely on OS-level logrotate?
-For containerized or ephemeral environments, use Python's built-in RotatingFileHandler with explicit size limits.
-For bare-metal/VM deployments, OS logrotate with postrotate scripts is preferred for centralized management.
+For containerized or ephemeral environments, write JSON to stdout and let the platform handle it, or use Python's RotatingFileHandler with explicit size limits.
+For long-lived VM and bare-metal deployments, OS logrotate with a postrotate signal is preferred for centralized management.